Countries Information & Lifestyle

 |Fees & Taxes|

-Fees and taxes vary from state to state so it is not possible to give a generalization.
+Fees and taxes vary from state to state so it is not possible to give a generalisation.
 You would be wise to speak with a tax expert from the state you intend purchasing in.

 There are a variety of selling costs when buying property in USA.
 If the seller goes through a Realtor, then fees will vary depending on the agent, but a typical price would be 3-5% of the overall sales price.
 People choosing to sell the property themselves, on the internet for example, would clearly save themselves even more money.